r0man/validation-clj/README.markdown

     (use 'validation.core 'validation.errors)

 Define a validator like this.
+This generates the validate-user and the validate-user! functions.

     (defvalidator validate-user
       (validate-presence :nick)